EpicGaming11195/h2016-ui-conversion/README.md

 ## Credits
 [Burn, The Witch](https://www.nexusmods.com/users/121153618), for making the original Heritage UI, and indirectly teaching me all the stuff I know about modding Hitman that I learned by modifying this mod.

 [beneddyguitar](https://www.nexusmods.com/users/42615100), for making the Hitman 2016 Menu and Music mod, and [PandoraAlisu](https://www.nexusmods.com/users/162730918) for fixing it.
-I got both the music and the higher logo position from this mod.
+I got both the music and the higher logo position from their mod.